“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 An ominous dread overwhelmed her, and Vernera Yufin V. Avarthias awoke from her slumber to the sound of unadulterated silence.
 In her own private chamber within the city’s barracks, she was sweating profusely.
 The single horn protruding from her forehead felt as if it had been ripped from her skull, her metallic right arm was freezing, and a sense of fear gripped her body and mind.

-A very distinct feeling, the last time she was overcome by such terror was right before she fled her manor, barely escaping the massacre that eventually followed.
+The last time she was overcome by such terror was right before she fled her manor, barely escaping the massacre that eventually followed.
 Like a horrifying nightmare, she felt sick to her stomach and her legs and arms refused to move upon recalling the calamity that befell everyone.
-The baseless revolution had cost her everything: her family, her husband, the live of countless loyal subjects, and the faith of Malpaars’ citizens.
+The baseless revolution had cost her everything: her family, her husband, the lives of countless loyal subjects, and the faith of Malpaars’ citizens.
 Yet with the assistance of the trusted few who had sworn their undying loyalty to her, she had been able to preserve her life, and with it, the hopes of one day reclaiming her Queendom.

 Exorcising her fears and wide awake due to the freezing cold, Vernera moved to put on a warm robe and exited her chambers.